An Introduction to Tableau: What It is and How It Can Provide Insight for Your Business

 Tableau is business intelligence (BI) and analytics platform created for the purposes of helping people see, understand, and make decisions with data.
-Based in Seattle, Wash., Tableau Software was founded with a simple mission, to "put the power of data into the hands of everyday people, allowing a broad population of business users to engage with their data, ask questions, solve problems and create value."
-Businesses ranging from global conglomerates like Unilever, which sells more than 400 products in 190 countries, to Marination, a Seattle based Asian-Hawaiian food truck eatery, use Tableau "vizzes" to glean visual insights into their businesses which would be difficult to discover in Excel spreadsheets or rows of data.
+Based in Seattle, Tableau Software was founded with a simple mission, to "put the power of data into the hands of everyday people, allowing a broad population of business users to engage with their data, ask questions, solve problems and create value."
+Businesses ranging from global conglomerates like Unilever, which sells more than 400 products in 190 countries, to Marination, a Seattle-based Asian-Hawaiian food truck eatery, use Tableau "vizzes" to glean visual insights into their businesses which would be difficult to discover in Excel spreadsheets or rows of data.
 Tableau recently reported that 41 percent of its customers have deployed its platform to 1000 or more users.

 Tableau Public

 Take, for example, this "viz" which Tableau enthusiast Bevin Olszewski created to tell the story of how homelessness could be ended in the United Kingdom.
 It was built on Tableau Public which can be used by anyone without charge.
-Tableau’s other products run on-premise or in the cloud, primarily by subscription.
+Tableau’s other products run on-premises or in the cloud, primarily by subscription.

 Tableau Ushered-in Era of Visual Analytics